pvavra/electrophys/docs/how_to_include_mermaids.md

 # Including mermaid diagrams to markdown

-copy/paste the content of a .mermaid file into the (live-editor)[https://mermaidjs.github.io/mermaid-live-editor/] and copy the "link to view" url to the relevant portion of the markdown.
+copy/paste the content of a .mermaid file into the (live-editor)[https://mermaidjs.github.io/mermaid-live-editor/] and save the resulting .svg file for inclusion in the .md files as images.